merbird/modal-block/README.md

 - User definable modal content using Gutenberg blocks, for example, image, paragraph etc.
 - Supports multiple modals on the same page.
 - Allows for modal to modal links.
 Just add the class bod-modal-to-modal to the trigger link
-- Uses create-guton-block for easy config.
+- Uses create-guten-block for easy config.

 ## Options